 At its best, Kaori After Story gives Kaori fans what they would be looking for – tender and humorous moments featuring the heroine.
 Despite her being placed in a constant state of embarrassment by her mother and sisters – something Kaori was clearly prepared for going in – it is clear that she genuinely wants the protagonist to meet her family, as over-the-top as they can be (exempting her mellow, caring father) and to ensure that the protagonist has a good time with her.
 It does hit some of its softer moments well.

 However, Kaori After Story stumbles at times in executing its simple goals.
 Firstly, the teasing Kaori receives from her mother and sisters about having a boyfriend, including their excessive innuendo, is too much.
 It was one thing when they cracked a few jokes when Kaori brought the player home without telling them she had a boyfriend (to be fair – it is not hard to see why she put that conversation off), but note that Kaori and the player arrive on December 23.
-The jokes continue unabated through Christmas day– in fact they arguably become even more persistent.
-Now, to be sure, Kaori’s family does love her, but they never give her and the protagonist the chance to settle in and have a genuine family holiday.
-(Note Kaori’s father is totally exempted from these shenanigans.)
+The jokes continue unabated through Christmas day – in fact they arguably become even more persistent.
+Now, to be sure, Kaori’s family does appear to love her, but they never give her and the protagonist the chance to settle in and have a genuine family holiday.
+(Note again that Kaori’s father is wholly exempted from these shenanigans.)

 It does not take much to make Kaori get flustered – they go overboard.

-However, I will note that the game tones down the its tendency to see how mortified Kaori’s family can make her in its second half.
 Without going into too many particulars, Kaori has plans to spend some time alone with the player away from her family in various winter-themed activities.
-The story definitely improves when Kaori has some time to breathe and be herself without preparing for the next absurd thing that will come from the mouth of her mother or sisters.
+The story definitely improves when Kaori has some time to breathe and be herself without worrying about being embarrassed by her mother and sisters.
 It is in these scenes, in conjunction with one scene with Kaori’s father, that Kaori After Story does actually deliver on its promise of fleshing out Kaori’s character.
 Kaori explains her perspective and the experiences that caused her to be abrasive at times (something she is aware of) in a more comprehensive way than she did in ACE Academy.
 While Kaori’s route in ACE Academy does a good amount to humanize her after a rough start, the latter half of Kaori After Story takes it a step further.

 It is possible to play through Kaori After Story being a bad boyfriend.
 (I would characterize the bad boyfriend choices as generally being cold or dismissive of Kaori’s efforts rather than overtly hostile.)
 These options often exist as alternatives to the normal, affectionate, teasing, and “I’m going to be dumb for laughs” options.
 But why are they there?
 Recall that I noted that in the end, no matter what you do, Kaori After Story will end in the same place with a slight variation coming from a single (obvious) late-game choice.

 Thus, I must ask – why do the bad boyfriend choices exist?
 What is the point?
 I see it as adding choices for the sake of adding choices.
 It is clear that PixelFade Studios did not actually expect people to make the cold choices (I again note that Kaori After Story is clearly, by its own terms, a game for ACE Academy players who like Kaori’s character).
 Moreover, the game expeditiously nullifies what would be the logical cloud that these choices would have on Kaori’s mood.
 They add noting to the game and their existence is distracting.
 I recently played and reviewed a 2001 parody visual novel called Plain Song Christmas Special (see my review) which used these types of choices as a joke.
 It was funny there precisely because Plain Song Christmas Special was aware of the joke.
-It is jarring when a game plays the trope straight.
+Kaori After Story plays the bad boyfriend choices straight in the immediate sense but strips them of their consequences.
+The effect is jarring.

 I am all for choices, even in a visual novel such as this one that ultimately ends in the same place regardless of all but one choice, but choices should be well-conceived.
 ACE Academy got the formula right with its insignificant choices better than its side-project sequel.